AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Summary and Limitations

-We report two user studies.
-In the first one, \methodname\ produced gain functions for laptop trackpads yielding performance comparable to that of widely used commercial gain functions that have been incrementally improved over decades, in about half an hour of use.
-In the second study, \methodname\ produced gain functions for a novel input device (Leap Motion controller) for which no reference yet existed, and yielding performance comparable to previous findings where a hand-tuned gain function was used \cite{liu15}.
-Interestingly, \methodname\ produces notably distinct gain functions for different participants (see Figure~\ref{fig:gainleap}), indicating that it has the potential to adapt to individual movements and strategies.
+We introduced a method inspired by motor control theories to automatically optimize a gain function for a user, using only pointer motion as input and making minimal assumptions about the shape of that function. \methodname\ gradually adapts the gain function to minimize aiming error at submovement level. \finalDel{It can produce efficient and stable gain functions in less than an hour of use with, also with novel input systems that do not have yet a well-established reference function.} In Study 1, \methodname\ produced gain functions for trackpads yielding performance comparable to that of widely used commercial gain functions, from scratch, in about 30 minutes of active use.
+In Study 2, it produced gain functions for a Leap Motion controller, for which no well-established reference function yet exists, and yielding faster task completion than a sigmoid function from the literature, hand-tuned to the best of our abilities. \methodname\ produced notably distinct gain functions for different participants, indicating potential to adapt to individual movements and pointing strategies.
+Study 3 showed that the obtained functions converge in real use and improve pointing performance over users' default function.

-This proof-of-concept opens up research and application perspectives for personalized and context-dependent pointing facilitation techniques, in both existing and new systems. \methodname\ could be used to accelerate the adoption of novel input devices for which no reference gain function yet exists.
-Pointing facilitation techniques could adapt independently, e.g. for games or drawing applications, or for different individuals sharing a computer.
-It might also help users with disabilities.
+\methodname\ opens up exciting possibilities for personalized pointing facilitation techniques, in both existing and new systems.
+It could be used to accelerate the adoption of novel input devices for which no reference gain function yet exists.
+Pointing facilitation techniques could adapt independently in different context, e.g. for games or drawing apps.
+To this end, we publish \methodname's Windows application as open source.
+In future work, we plan to apply \methodname\ to more varied platforms, such as large displays controlled in mid-air, or high-precision machinery.
+Exploring a broad range of such systems might help us refine its initialization steps, e.g. the rate at which gain updates occur ($C$ in Eq.~\ref{eq:final}), which would both accelerate the convergence of the optimization process and, possibly, the efficiency of the resulting gain functions.

-To improve over the current \methodname\ process, we plan to further study how end-point variability changes in response to changing gain functions.
-This will help defining the rate at which gain updates occur ($C$ in Equation~\ref{eq:final}), which would both accelerate the convergence of the optimization process and, possibly, the efficiency of the resulting gain functions.
-We also plan to apply \methodname\ to more varied platforms, such as large displays controlled in mid-air, or high-precision machinery.
-Exploring a broad range of such systems might help us refine the initialization steps of \methodname.
+Finally, while \methodname\ was able to show statistically significant improvements over a baseline (Study 2), more empirical work is needed to disentangle the effects of gain adaptation from users' learning, both of which affect each other.